 - The employee filed a claim or they decided to initiate a compensation claim

 - The employer chose to terminate or threatened to terminate the employee

 - The employee termination was based on their decision to initiate a workers’ compensation claim

 If you or a loved one were wrongfully terminated due to a work-related injury, it’s essential to hire a Winston-Salem workers’ compensation attorney to help fight for your legal employee rights regarding workers’ compensation.

 It’s essential to talk with a doctor to see if you have any work restrictions from your injury.
 If so, your employer may possibly required by law to make an effort to accommodate those work restrictions.

 In some work-related cases, if the employer is unable to accommodate an employee’s work restrictions and the victim has reached the maximum medical improvement (MMI), the employer can then terminate the employee.
 If so, you should consult an attorney to determine what benefits you are due.

 Contact an Attorney Today

 Work-related injuries are overwhelming, and it can be challenging to handle if termination has occurred due to filing a workers’ compensation claim.
-Our North Carolina workplace injury lawyers can assist those who have fallen victim to a work-related injury.
+Our Winston-Salem on the job injury lawyers can assist those who have fallen victim to a work-related injury.
 Our attorneys understand labor laws, how insurance companies work, and the rules surrounding compensation claims.
 Our firm strongly believes that every victim of a work-related injury should receive compensation.

 If you or someone you love has suffered a work-related injury, filing a compensation claim is in your best interest.
 Our team at Lewis & Keller is ready to fight for you.
 We offer 100% free case evaluations and only get paid if we win.
 To find out how our attorneys can help you, contact us at (336) 851-1000 or fill out our case evaluation form.